Suds-p/spotify-calendar/README.md

   - Tweaked backend to send data in right format
   - Lifecycle methods are very helpful.
   - Realized app should probably be caching URLs to avoid high API call rates.
-- March 24, 2022 - Added URL cache for album covers.
+- March 24, 2022 - Mostly caching day.
+  - Added URL cache for album covers.
+  - Restyled months to fit side by side.